dankolesnikov/VTA-Schedule/README.md

     ├── data.py                 # Contains data for NLP
-    ├── schedule.py             # Contains schedule for buses and light rail ├── state.py                # Helper class to maintain the state of the app ├── requirements.txt        # List of module for Google App Engine ├── actions.json            # Google Actions file
+    ├── schedule.py             # Contains schedule for buses and light rail ├── state.py                # Helper class to maintain the state of the app ├── requirements.txt        # List of modules for Google App Engine ├── actions.json            # Google Actions file
     └── pics                    # Pictures